ISL 2018-19: Jorge Costa - Mumbai City should have played better | Goal.com

 ISL 2018-19: Jorge Costa - Mumbai City should have played better

-League leaders a fortnight ago, Mumbai City slumped to their second defeat on the trot in the 2018-19 Indian Super League (ISL) in a 1-0 loss to Jamshedpur on Friday.
+League leaders a fortnight ago, Mumbai City FC slumped to their second defeat on the trot in the 2018-19 Indian Super League (ISL) as they went down 0-1 to Jamshedpur FC on Friday.

-The Ranbir Kapoor co-owned team started off on the backfoot in the rain and remained second best throughout the ninety minutes in what could be termed as a scruffy game of football.
+The Ranbir Kapoor co-owned team were second best for most parts and struggled to create a chance of note especially in the second half.

-Mumbai City head coach Jorge Costa made his displeasure evident after the match.
-He said, "One team was allowed to play and the other team was not allowed to play.
-We should have played better, we should have had more confidence.
+Mumbai City head coach Jorge Costa was disappointment with the performance but also hinted his annoyance with the officiating.

 "I want to say that we can play football.
 I watch every game of ISL and I know the difference between our team and all the other teams," he concluded.